taogaede/textbook-tutor/README.md

 Not well tested.
 Works well for my own use so far.
 I intend to

 - add concept card addition/deletion
 - redo GUI aesthetic and default text.
-It is currently a rather "eye-rolling AI generated" style lol.
+It is currently a rather "eye-rolling AI generated" style.

 ## Requirements